deepakhajare/maas/docs/configure.rst

 Here the root partition must be at least 500 mb, and has effectively no maximum size.
-The swap partition ranges from 64 mb to 3 times the system's ram.
+The swap partition ranges from 64 MB to 3 times the system's ram.
 Adding `$bootable{ }` to make the partition bootable, and $primary{ }
 marks it as the primary partition.
 The other specifiers used are: